pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

                   make test
     ```

   - Update the pipeline resources to include labels that differentiate between the pipelines.
-For example, we can add pipelines for Java and Go:
+For example, differentiate between Java and Go pipelines by adding labels for Java and Go:

     ```
     apiVersion: tekton.dev/v1beta1